-• Many new construction materials have comparatively low melting points and may "off-gas" extremely hazardous vapors.
+• Many new construction materials have comparatively low melting points and may "offgas" extremely hazardous vapors.
 Plastic decking materials that resemble wood are becoming more common and may begin softening and losing structural strength at 180 degrees F, though they normally do not sustain combustion once direct flame is removed.
-However if the continue to burn they exhibit the characteristics of flammable liquids.
+However after continuing to burn they exhibit the characteristics of flammable liquids.